 When twenty-eight current and former Harvard Law School professors issued a public statement decrying the university’s new procedures regarding the handling of sexual assault accusations on campus, it may have been a game changer.

 Harvard’s Sexual Harassment Policy and Procedures make it easier to punish the accused without giving him (and it is generally a him) anything that remotely resembles a fair hearing.
 The procedures are the result of pressure from the Obama administration, which threatens to withhold federal dollars from schools that do not follow its diktats.
-It will do so under the aegis of the seemingly protean Title IX, the 1972 law against gender discrimination.
+It will do so under the aegis of the seemingly protean Title IX, the 1972 law against sex-based discrimination.

 Until now, the fight to prevent the Obama administration from eroding the rule of law in the (supposed) name of protecting college women from harassment has been a largely conservative cause.